DebeshJha/Kvasir-Instrument/README.md

 ## Citation
 Please cite our paper if you find the work useful:
 <pre>
- @article{jha2020kvasir,
+@inproceedings{jha2021kvasir,
-  title={Kvasir-Instrument: Diagnostic and therapeutic tool segmentation dataset in gastrointestinal endoscopy}, author={Jha, Debesh and Ali, Sharib and Emanuelsen, Krister and Hicks, Steven and Thambawita, Vajira and Garcia-Ceja, Enrique and Riegler, Michael and de Lange, Thomas and Schmidt, Peter T and Johansen, H{\aa}vard and others}, year={2020}, publisher={OSF Preprints}}
+  title={Kvasir-instrument: Diagnostic and therapeutic tool segmentation dataset in gastrointestinal endoscopy}, author={Jha, Debesh and Ali, Sharib and Emanuelsen, Krister and Hicks, Steven A and Thambawita, Vajira and Garcia-Ceja, Enrique and Riegler, Michael A and Lange, Thomas de and Schmidt, Peter T and Johansen, H{\aa}vard D and others}, booktitle={Proceedings of the International Conference on Multimedia Modeling}, pages={218--229}, year={2021}, organization={Springer}
+}
 </pre>